 The Shetlands are further north, 80 kilometres/50 miles from the Orkneys.
 Probably best known for its knitwear and ponies, the 100 islands, 16 inhabited, are also an overall nature reserve.
 There are deep glens and steep hills, allowing for scenic walks.
 Numerous seabird colonies exist which include puffins, storm petrels, and more rarely, albatross and snow geese.
 You can easily see dolphins, seals, porpoises, and killer whales.
 You might consider purchasing locally made, quality glassware, jewellery, and knitwear while in the Shetlands.

 Let’s Not Forget…..

 The first record of golf in Scotland dates back to the 15th century, believe it or not, so Scotland can rightfully claim to be the home of golf.
 I’m sure, because of this heritage, there are many excellent, renowned golf courses such as St. Andrew’s, Gleneagles, and Muirfield, plus some associated with Donald Trump, Turnberry and Troon.

 Note the spelling.
 Spelt w-h-i-s-k-e-y, that’s the Irish way, just as Scotch is a drink and Scots are people.
 By the way, Scotch can only be made in Scotland and must be matured for a minimum of 3 years.
 There are over 100 distilleries in Scotland.
 The success of the industry, it is said, is because of the water in Scotland, plus of course, the distillation process.

-So, if you are contemplating taking any Scotland tours, hopefully you will have the time to spend to get to know one of the bonniest destinations anywhere.
+So, if you are contemplating taking any Scotland tours, hopefully, you will have the time to spend getting to know one of the bonniest destinations anywhere.